 Not a bad return, depending on the business.

 Plus, there are lots of other things you can do to engage that list further, such as offering additional products, launching an affiliate program, or even “renting” your paid sponsorship by someone else.
 I guarantee you, someone out there appreciates your , so look for those kinds of opportunities. for a

 Understanding the of your list can be daunting at first, but look at it as another important metric by which you can your business.
-It will certainly fluctuate over time, but by tracking it now, you can watch the progress as your business grows over time.
+The value and how many subscribers you have will certainly fluctuate over time, but setting up a beautiful landing page and tracking how much revenue it makes, you can watch the progress as your business grows over time.

 And for a buyer that is about to fork over a huge amount of money for your business, understanding that potential can be the difference in a few extra zeroes on the end of your sale price.

 Want to learn step-by-step how I built my Niche Site Empire up to a full-time income?